FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Experiments

-One of the key elements of our model is the ability to generate the facial identity depicted in the provided ``in-the-wild'' image.
-We quantitatively measure this by conducting an identity preservation experiment~\cite{Genova_2018_CVPR,Gecer_2019_CVPR,gecer2021fast,Galanakis_2023_WACV}.
-We reconstruct the facial identities depicted in each image within the Labeled Faces in the Wild (LFW) dataset~\cite{LFWTech}.
-The reconstructed identities are fed into a face recognition network~\cite{BMVC2015_41} and the identity cosine distance is measured by comparing their activation layers.
-On top of that, our method's ability to preserve the identity embeddings between the same people is measured by comparing predefined pairs containing the same and different people.
-As depicted in Fig.~\ref{fig:exp_id_pers}, \ourname{} outperforms the previous state-of-the-art face-reconstruction methods~\cite{lattas2023fitme,Gecer_2019_CVPR}.
-Regardless of the scene conditions, \ourname{} exhibits superior performance by accurately reconstructing the same identities and effectively distinguishing between different identities.

-\subsection{Facial Reflectance Acquisition Comparison}
+\subsubsection{Facial Reflectance Acquisition Comparison}

 We evaluate the quality of our method's generated facial reflectance maps by reconstructing 6 test subjects captured with a Light Stage~\cite{ghosh2011multiview}.
 We compare the generated diffuse albedos $\mathbf{A}_D$, specular albedos $\mathbf{A}_S$ and normals $\mathbf{N}$ with the respective ground truth, and MSE, PSNR, and SSIM distances are measured.
-We compare our method's performance with AlbedoMM~\cite{smith2020morphable}, AvatarMe++~\cite{lattas2021avatarme++} and FitMe~\cite{lattas2023fitme} and the results are presented in Tab.~\ref{tab:comp_ls} and Fig.~\ref{fig:emily_dib}. \ourname{} achieves superior performance for all three different facial reflectance maps.
+We compare our method's performance with AlbedoMM~\cite{smith2020morphable}, AvatarMe++~\cite{lattas2021avatarme++} FitMe~\cite{lattas2023fitme} and Relightify~\cite{Paraperas_2023_ICCV} and the results are presented in Tab.~\ref{tab:comp_ls} and Fig.~\ref{fig:emily_dib}. \ourname{} generates state-of-the-art shape normals, whereas it performs on par with Relightify~\cite{Paraperas_2023_ICCV} in the diffuse and specular albedo scenarios.